lklic/historical-photograph-AI-annotator-benchmark/README.md

 ## [Preview of results](https://lklic.github.io/historical-photograph-AI-annotator-benchmark/static/)

-This project provides a framework for evaluating different AI models' performance in analyzing automated transcriptions from historical art photographs.
-It includes tools for processing images, comparing model outputs, and visualizing results through an interactive web interface.
+This project aims to evaluate different AI models' performance in analyzing automated transcriptions to structured data from historical art photographs.
+It includes tools for processing images, comparing model outputs, updating ground truth, and visualizing results through an interactive web interface.

+There is a static version for viewing on github in the directory '/static'.
+Installing it locally you can update ground truth files to tune model assesment/performance.

 Repository: [historical-photograph-AI-annotator-benchmark](https://github.com/lklic/historical-photograph-AI-annotator-benchmark)